What Is the Hierarchy of Controls? OSHA Examples & How to Apply It

 Here’s how you can use it:

-If you want a fast, contractor-friendly way to apply this list to your own jobs, book a free 15-minute Safety Assessment.
-We’ll pinpoint the 1–2 gaps that usually trigger citations, jobsite shutdown risk, or GC pressure, and give you a clear next step.
+If you want a fast, contractor-friendly way to apply this list to your own jobs, start your 30-Day Free Trial.
+You can pinpoint the 1–2 gaps that usually trigger citations, jobsite shutdown risk, or GC pressure, then assign clear next steps.

 As we examine each in detail, you may recognize familiar problem areas.